Gilles Simon: 2010: Seventh career title

-2011: Eight & Ninth ATP titles
+2011: Eight & ninth ATP titles

 Simon started his 2011 campaign by entering three tournaments in Australia: Brisbane, Sydney, and the 2011 Australian Open.
 He lost in the first round of Brisbane to Santiago Giraldo.
 One week later, he beat Alexandr Dolgopolov and Ernests Gulbis in the quarterfinals and semifinals and then captured his eighth title by defeating Viktor Troicki, in the final of the Sydney International.
 In the Australian Open, he lost to Roger Federer in the second round in a five set match.
 Simon went on to defeat Nicolás Almagro in Hamburg, capturing the most important title of his career in terms of ATP rankings.

 Simon reached the fourth round of Roland Garros but lost to Robin Söderling.
 At Wimbledon, he lost to Juan Martín del Potro in the third round.

-At the US Open, he advanced to the fourth round by defeating Ricardo Mello, Guillermo García-López, and Juan Martín del Potro before losing to John Isner.
+At the US Open, he advanced to the fourth round by defeating Ricardo Mello, Guillermo García López, and Juan Martín del Potro before losing to John Isner.

-2012: Tenth ATP title, Two Masters 1000 semifinals
+2012: Tenth ATP title, two Masters 1000 semifinals

 Simon started his season at the Brisbane International, where he made the semifinals before losing to Alexandr Dolgopolov.
 At the 2012 Australian Open, Simon went out in the second round to his countryman Julien Benneteau.

 He made the semifinals of the Open Sud de France and the quarterfinals at Indian Wells, where he went down against John Isner.
 In Miami, he was defeated by Andy Murray in the fourth round.

-Simon reached the semifinals at the Monte Carlo Rolex Masters, defeating Janko Tipsarević and Jo-Wilfried Tsonga in the third round and quarterfinals, respectively.
+Simon reached the semifinals at the Monte-Carlo Masters, defeating Janko Tipsarević and Jo-Wilfried Tsonga in the third round and quarterfinals, respectively.
 He lost in the semifinals to champion Rafael Nadal.
 Subsequently, he won the tournament in Bucharest, Romania, defeating Fabio Fognini in the final.

 At the Masters 1000 event in Madrid, he lost in the third round to Janko Tipsarević.
 In Rome, he lost to David Ferrer in the third round.
-At the French Open he lost in the third round to Stanislas Wawrinka in five sets.
-At Wimbledon he lost in the second round to Xavier Malisse.
-He fell in the third round of the US Open to Mardy Fish.
+At the French Open, he again lost in the third round, to Stanislas Wawrinka in five sets.
+At Wimbledon, he lost in the second round to Xavier Malisse.
+In the third round of the US Open, he fell to Mardy Fish.

-He made the semifinals at Paris Bercy Masters where he lost to qualifier and eventual runner-up Jerzy Janowicz to close the year.
+He made the semifinals at the Paris Masters where he lost to qualifier and eventual runner-up, Jerzy Janowicz, to close the year.

 2013: Eleventh ATP title

-He started off the season once again at the Brisbane International where he lost in the quarterfinals to Marcos Baghdatis.
+He started off the season once again at the Brisbane International where he was beaten in the quarterfinals by Marcos Baghdatis.
 At the 2013 Australian Open, he reached the fourth round before losing to Andy Murray.
 He also made it to the fourth round of the French Open, before losing to Roger Federer in five sets.
-At Wimbledon he lost in the first round to Feliciano Lopez.
+At Wimbledon, he lost in the first round to Feliciano López.
 He missed the US Open due to illness.

-In September, he won the Moselle Open for his 11th career title, beating Jo-Wilfried Tsonga in the final in straight sets.
+In September, he won the Moselle Open for his 11th career title, beating Jo-Wilfried Tsonga in the final, in straight sets.